eclipse-theia/theia-cpp-extensions/examples/cpp-debug-workspace/README.md

 The workspace provides an easy and reproducible way to test the functionality present in the `@theia/cpp-debug` extension.

+note: ATM debugging does not work in Gitpod.
+Since GDB uses ptrace to attach to the debuggee and ptrace requires the docker container to be started with special permissions.

 ### Key Features

 1. `a.cpp`: simple C/C++ program for debug purposes